phpbench/phpbench/docs/benchmark-runner.rst

 This will assert that ALL variants must have a mode less than 10.
 For more information on assertions see :ref:`assertions`.

+Failing assertions will cause PHPBench to exit with code ``2``.
+If you want to tolerate failures (f.e. in an unstable CI environment) you can use the ``--tolerate-failure`` option.

 Generating Reports
 ------------------